 Who must complete the training?

-With the start of the fall 2016 semester, anyone who is a principal investigator (PI) or a collaborator or student investigator on an IRB proposal submission must complete the training.
+With the start of the fall 2016 semester, anyone who is a principal investigator (PI) or a collaborator on an IRB proposal submission must complete the training.
 This requirement includes faculty, staff, undergraduate and graduate students.

 All individuals wishing to continue their IRB approval from a previous year will also be required to complete the training.
 PIs will indicate when they submit a request for continuation of approval who the current collaborators and student investigators are on the project; those individuals, and the PI, will be required to complete the training.